kitschpatrol/renami/readme.md

 Despite being configuration-driven, Renami aspires to use convention over configuration wherever possible.
 Basic filename hygiene like invalid character removal, Unicode normalization, deduplication, truncation, and (optionally) case transformation are all handled automatically and implicitly.

-The point is to write config that focuses on the _semantic_ aspects of the name change, not the syntactic ones.

 ### Features

 - Automatically set file names based on file content on a per-directory basis
-  - Set Markdown file names from frontmatter fields via easy string-based templates
+  - Set Markdown file names from frontmatter fields via simple string-based templates
-  - Set Markdown file name from content with [CSS-like selectors](https://github.com/syntax-tree/unist-util-select)
+  - Set Markdown file name from content with [CSS-like query selectors](https://github.com/syntax-tree/unist-util-select)
   - Set file names from file metadata like creation dates
 - Easily extensible / customizable
   - Simple cases can be managed with simple template strings
   - Complex cases are possible by implementing custom handlers right in the TypeScript configuration file
-  - Built-in support for additional additional file types is planned but not promised
+  - Built-in support for additional file types is planned but not promised
-- File extension normalization (`.jpeg` --> `.jpg`, etc.)
+- File extension normalization (`.jpeg` → `.jpg`, etc.)
 - Unicode normalization
 - Max-length name truncation with configurable `...` and support for breaking on words
-- Automatic deduplication with numeric increments
+- Automatic name collision resolution with numeric increments
 - All kinds of text case transformations
 - Support for formatting numbers and dates
 - Idempotent — stable, deterministic file name output across repeat invocations